dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 When querying your data with Google Sheets:

-- It returns the data to the cell you have clicked on, and each cell where data is requested will have a note attached to it, indicating what has been queried.
+- It returns the data to the cell you have clicked on, and each cell where data is requested will have a note attached to it, indicating what has been queried and the timestamp.
 - The custom menu operation has a timeout limit of six (6) minutes.
 - If you're using this extension, make sure you're signed into Chrome with the same Google profile you used to set up the Add-On.
 Log in with one Google profile at a time as using multiple Google profiles at once might cause issues.